john-manack/css-lecturecise/README.md

 # css-lecturecise

-## This is a sample site I created to learn basic interaction between html and css files.
+## This is a sample site I created to learn basic interaction between html and css files